syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-To disable the toggle button
+To disable the ToggleButton to prevent all user interactions.